Synergies in Communication (SiC)

 - Image, imagination and imaginary worlds;

-- Colonial and postcolonial studies;
+- Colonial and postcolonial studies / translation studies;

-- Literature and the socio-political context.
+- Literature and the socio-political context;

 Email: sic.section4@gmail.com

-- Gender and communication.
+- Media and pop-culture;

 Email: sic.section5@gmail.com